gisioraelvis/gisioraelvis/README.md

 ## 📚 Currently Learning

-I'm focused on Solution Architecture and Systems Scalability and Availability.
+I'm focused on Solutions Architecture and Systems Scalability and Availability.

 - Enterprise-level architectural patterns for distributed systems
 - Multi-cloud deployment strategies and best practices